joshcanhelp/josh-to-11/content/md/post/213-become-a-wordpress-developer-overnight-after-4-months-of-work.md

 Here are a few basic resources for learning PHP:

 - [CodeAcademy](http://www.codecademy.com/en/tracks/php)
-- [Excellent basic reference](http://learnxinyminutes.com/docs/php/) – the entire thing is
+- [Excellent basic reference](http://learnxinyminutes.com/docs/php/) – the entire thing is *in PHP!*
-  *in PHP!*
-- [Zend’s PHP for the absolute beginner](http://devzone.zend.com/6/php-101-php-for-the-absolute-beginner/) – if you can believe it, this is where I started with PHP.
-It was on a different site I think, which is why the date is so new.
-I referred to this for at least 2 years after getting started.

 Tips and tricks: